 But just because your business depends on shipping carriers doesn’t mean they hold all the power.
 The key to keeping shipping prices down is continuously monitoring and renegotiating your last mile contracts.
 If you find your parcel contracts have multiple shortcomings, you need to make some changes.

-A parcel contract is the written agreement between a business and a shipping carrier that outlines and defines the specific rates, surcharges, and conditions of small parcel shipping.
+A parcel contract is a written agreement between a business and a shipping carrier that outlines and defines the specific rates, surcharges, and conditions of small parcel shipping.
 Small parcels are individual packages that weigh under 70 pounds.
 Businesses can negotiate special rates with carriers due to their significant shipping needs, meaning each contract can look completely different.

 For organizations, these contracts mainly cover the “last mile,” or the delivery of a product to a customer.
 Parcel contracts tend to be very complex, making it difficult for business owners to fully understand, much less have negotiating power.